scottmccool/DREAMassets/configurator/README.md

   $ pip3 install --user ansible
   $ grep -q -F 'PATH=\$PATH:~/.local/bin' ~/.bashrc || echo 'PATH=$PATH:~/.local/bin' >> ~/.bashrc
   ```
+* Build a python archive of the code you want by following instructions in ../sobun/build/README.md (set the inventory variable according to version you built/want to deploy)

 ### Hub provisioning
 * Hub provisioning is a two stage process.
 First, set up an sd card with a minimal Raspian stretch image.
 It should connect to wifi and you should know it's default password (as of Stretch, it's pi/password).
 Use raspbian_minimal to burn this very tiny base Raspbian.